PlanYourFIRE Logo

 • Coast FIRE: Having enough saved in retirement accounts that, without any further contributions, it will grow to support a traditional retirement.
 This allows you to work just enough to cover current living expenses.

-Ultimately, FIRE is about creating options.
+Ultimately, the FIRE lifestyle is about creating options.
 It's the freedom to choose whether to work, what kind of work to do, and how you spend your time, without being constrained by financial necessity.